countersoft/gemini-releases/README.md

 # Countersoft Gemini

-Latest Gemini release is v7.2.0 -- download ZIP release or clone this repo.
+Latest Gemini release is v7.3.0 -- download ZIP release or clone this repo.

 Requirements:

-- .NET Framework 4.0
+- .NET Framework 4.7.2 or above
-- SQL Server (any edition/version)
+- SQL Server (any edition/version but preferably 2012 or above)

 ## Self-host